koriandrei/markdown-cv/index.md

 **Vizor Games**, Minsk, Belarus / 2017 - 2020

-Went from a gameplay developer to a gameplay lead to an R&D dev on the company's first PC and Consoles title - <https://bloodofheroes.online>
+Went from a gameplay developer to a gameplay lead to an R&D dev on the company's first PC and Consoles title

 * Developing base features and systems, including gameplay networking
 * Managing a team of programmers in a growing project
 * Code and game design documentation review
 * Communicating with technical and non-technical teams
-* Improving and supporting development processes
 * Integrating with internal backend

 **GD Forge**, Kazan, Russia / 2015 - 2017